maavumich/project0/docs/caen_and_cli_editors.md

 "async") plugins that could run "in the background" without freezing the terminal.

+**neovim is not installed on Ubuntu 16.04 by default.
+Reference the GitHub page for installation instructions.**

+**You have to resort to shenanigans to get neovim installed on CAEN, so you probably shouldn't try for now.**

+**If you install it on your local machine, open a file with:**
+		nvim path/to/file

 You won't notice a major difference between neovim and vim when you first start using them, but when you feel like switching over, you should consider using: